 * If leave is taken without authorisation it will be recorded as unauthorised absence and the matter may be referred to the Council’s Education Welfare Service, for consideration of further action.

-Forms to apply for both of the above types of leave of absence can be found in the school office
+Forms to apply for term time leave of absence can be found in the school office.